Computing Tighter Bounds on the $n$-Queens Constant via Newton's Method: Introduction

 Simkin's numerical bounds are a lower bound on $L_{17}$ and an upper bound on $U_{12}$, obtained by approximately solving these two problems.
 These problems involve a few hundred variables and constraints.
 In contrast, we use Newton's method to solve the problems, which has two advantages.
 First, we solve the problem to high accuracy, so almost nothing is lost when we move from an approximate solution to a lower or upper bound on the optimal value.
 Second, our method scales to much larger $n$, which gives us tighter bounds on the $n$-queens constant.

 Our numerical bounds are $L_{2048}$ and $U_{1024}$, obtained by solving the two problems to high accuracy.
 The lower bound problem contains almost 17 million variables and over 12000 constraints; the upper bound problem contains over 4 million variables and over 14000 constraints.
 In this note we explain how a version of Newton's method can be used to solve such large problems.
+(The numbers $n=1024$ and $n=2048$ are chosen as the largest powers of two that we can evaluate on the desktop computer we used to carry out the computations.)